Merge the balance and focus of mat with mountains on this 6-day rock climbing and yoga course.

 Outward Bound promotes character development, leadership, and service in the most engaging classroom possible … the wilderness.
 In real time, students experience the effects of their decisions on themselves and the other members of their group as they work to complete difficult tasks necessary for wilderness travel.
 Instructors challenge students to try new things and step outside their comfort zones.
 They also provide feedback that students implement on course and when they return to their communities.
 Adult courses offer a unique opportunity to disconnect from everyday life and reconnect with one’s self and others.
 Regardless of age or life stage, Outward Bound believes that everyone can benefit from opportunities to experience challenge, adventure, and to work within a supportive environment to gain a greater sense of self.

 of Kate Samp

 Smith Rock State Park, Oregon

-Smith Rock is a world-renowned climbing destination that attracts climbers of every ability level.
-It is widely considered to be one of the top sport climbing areas in the country.
-Smith Rock is a uniquely beautiful area that commonly graces postcards and calendars.
-The Crooked River lazily winds its way through the canyon, cutting a path through the cliffs and spires.
-To the west, the snow-capped volcanoes of the Cascade Range rise on the horizon, above the flat checkerboard of irrigated plains.
+Smith Rock State Park is a world-renowned climbing destination that attracts climbers of every ability level.
+The Crooked River winds its way through the canyon, and to the west, the snow-capped volcanoes of the Cascade Range rise on the horizon.
+Eagles nest in the rocks and the area is abundant with incredible wildlife.
 One of the most striking features is a prominent spire, Monkey Face.
 Given the dry and temperate climate, rock climbing is feasible most of the year.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.